Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 All loadouts were made with vanilla equipment and the init.c file has only been altered to include the needed lines of code to make the AI mod work.

+Start and run the server one time to generate the needed files then shutdown first This is designed to be a drop and go package.

 For a vanilla Chenarus map, copy the included init.c file over top of your existing file or manually edit the top line of your file to include the following line of code: